ErayEroglu/gitfix/gitfix-python/README.md

 - github-repo: Target repository which GitFix will search for grammar errors.

-- files-per-run: Number of files Gitfix will change at each run
+- files-per-run: Number of files GitFix will change at each run

 - github-token: A classical github token with repo:status, public_repo, and write:packages rights.